egmsia01/egmsia01/README.md

 ## Hi~ there! 👋

 I'm gemingjia, a passionate Java programmer and a senior majoring in computer science and technology.
 Welcome to my Github profile!
+Now I am preparing for the campus recruitment in autumn.
+If you have a suitable position, please advise me, thank you very much!

 <h1 align="center">
 	<a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&separator=%3C&lines=System.out.println(%22Hello+World+!%22);" alt="Typing SVG" /></a>